New York Agriculture in the Classroom Scholarship

 |John||Antoski||Burnt Hills- Ballston Lake Central Schools||Saratoga|

 |Amy||Gosier||Ballston Spa Central School||Saratoga|

 |Elizabeth||Kurtz||Wayland-Cohocton Central School District||Steuben|

 |Maria||Plitt||Eastport Elementary School||Suffolk|

 |Lisa||Byers||Pioneer Central at Arcade Elementary||Wyoming|

 Join New York Agriculture in the Classroom for the premier professional development conference about teaching through a lens of food and agriculture.
-Sixty teachers from across the state will be selected for an expenses-paid attendance to the National Agriculture in the Classroom Conference in Little Rock, Arkansas.
+Sixty teachers from across the state will be selected for an expenses-paid attendance to the National Agriculture in the Classroom Conference in Portland, Maine.
 Teachers from across the nation will gather to learn from skilled presenters, engaging keynote addresses, and from each other.

 Once every four years the National Agriculture in the Classroom Conference in held in the eastern region of the United States.
 Our hope is that with the close proximity to New York, we are able to inspire and expose as many teachers as possible to the variety of ways to include agriculture into our schools for years to come.
 Let us support you in your food system education endeavors through this scholarship with a per teacher value of $1,100.